KolibriOS/kolibrios/programs/develop/backy/Readme-en.txt

 Backy (release date 2020.05.27)

-Backy is a programme for backing up a file.
+Backy is a program for backing up a file.

 Usage: backy <path1> <-o path2>
- path1 - path to a file to be backuped.
+ path1 - path to a file to be backed up.
- -o path2 - path to the output directory without the name of a file.
+ -o path2 - path to the output directory without the file name.

 Examples:
  backy test.c